advra/grpc-vcpkg-boilerplate-example/README.md

 ./bootstrap-vcpkg.sh -disableMetrics
 ```
 ### 1.2 Install packages
-When in the directory, search and install for `grpc` and `protobufs`.
+In the vcpkg folder, search and install for `grpc` and `protobufs`.
 You may find that installing grpc will also install protobuf by default.
 ```
 ./vcpkg search grpc
 ./vcpkg install grpc && ./vcpkg install protobuf